 UiElement

-record (with UUID, name, descriptions, screenshot) is stored into the vector DB.This project uses Maven for dependency management and building.
+record (with UUID, name, descriptions, page summary, screenshot) is stored into the vector DB.This project uses Maven for dependency management and building.

 git clone <repository_url>